Community Apartment Projects

 Menu

-Defined.
 In a stock cooperative, a corporation owns the entire project, including the units, and shareholders are given an exclusive right to lease a unit.
-In a "Community Apartment Project" the members own the entire project in common, including the units, and are given an exclusive right to lease an apartment.
+In a "Community Apartment Project," the members own the entire project in common, including the units, and are given an exclusive right to lease an apartment.
 (Civ.
-Code § 4105.)
-These are also known as "Own-Your-Owns" or "Tenancies In Common" (TIC).
-It is sometimes called a "deed plan."
-(California Coastal Com. v.
-Quanta Investment Corp.
-(1980) 113 Cal.
-App.
-3d 579, 588.)
+Code § 4105) These are also known as "Own-Your-Owns" or "Tenancies In Common" (TIC).
+A condominium owner owns his unit, but a TIC owner does not.
+Instead, he holds a percentage interest in the entire building, along with other people who bought into it.

 Adams Stirling PLC